FrederickHuangLin/ANCOM-BC-Code-Archive/README.md

-# User Manual for ANCOM-BC v1.0
+# User Manual for ANCOM-BC Function
 [![DOI](https://zenodo.org/badge/198737095.svg)](https://zenodo.org/badge/latestdoi/198737095)

+This is the repository archiving data and scripts for reproducing results presented in the Nat.
+Comm. paper [ANCOM-BC](https://www.nature.com/articles/s41467-020-17041-7).
+For the corresponding R package, refer to [ANCOMBC](https://github.com/FrederickHuangLin/ANCOMBC) repository.

 The current code implements ANCOM-BC in cross-sectional datasets for comparing the change of absolute abundance for each taxon among different experimental groups.